Back to all posts

 Mexico City SIM Card Guide for Digital Nomads in 2026

-A practical Mexico City SIM card guide for digital nomads comparing Telcel, AT&T Mexico, and Movistar in 2026, with eSIM notes, hotspot advice, arrival setup, and what to verify before buying.
+A June 2026 Mexico City SIM card guide for remote workers comparing Telcel, AT&T Mexico, Movistar, eSIM setup, line-registration rules, hotspot backup, and what to verify before buying.

-The short answer for 2026: Telcel is still the safest default for most digital nomads, especially if your phone may become a hotspot during calls.
-AT&T Mexico is worth checking if its prepaid promo or longer prepaid formats fit your stay.
-Movistar can be cheap and flexible, but it needs more caution in 2026 because Telefonica announced a sale of its Mexico business and package rules should be checked carefully before buying.
+The short answer for June 2026: Telcel is still the safest default for most digital nomads.
+AT&T Mexico is worth checking if its prepaid promo or longer prepaid structure lines up with your dates.
+Movistar can be cheap, but it is harder to recommend as a main work line right now because Telefonica announced the sale of its Mexico business in April 2026.

 Quick verdict: the best SIM card in Mexico City